Qualitative or Quantitative? How to Choose a Method for Your Survey

 How Do Qualitative and Quantitative Methods Differ?

+Qualitative research enables a deeper examination of what is important to consumers, as it relies on the use of the consumer's own voice and language.
 In this way, a truer picture of the consumer's experiences and perceptions is revealed.
 Use of qualitative research as a foundation for a quantitative inquiry makes it easier to select metrics that are a good match for consumer interests.

-Qualitative Research Can Be Used to Clarify Quantitative Findings
+Qualitative Research Can Clarify Quantitative Findings

-Should some quantitative information not be completely clear during the data analysis phase, the researchers can screen and identify respondents they believe can shed more light on the results.
-With some surveys that are conducted in digital environments, the researchers can use a chat function to gain clarity at the very moment that the respondents are providing answers to the questions.
-Using a modified member check technique common to qualitative research, the investigators can discuss the responses that participants provided in order to learn why they responded as they did.
-The qualitative data can help answer the questions that clients and decision makers have about the quantitative research, providing rich descriptions and specific illustrations that enhance the quantitative data, and which can strongly add value and utility to the survey.
+If some of the quantitative information is not clear during the data analysis phase, the researchers can screen and identify respondents who might shed more light on the results.
+With some online survey tools, the researchers can use a chat function to gain clarity at the moment when the respondents are providing answers.
+Using a modified member check technique common to qualitative research, the investigators can discuss the responses that participants provided to learn why they responded as they did.

+Qualitative data can help answer the questions that clients and decision makers have about the quantitative research, providing rich descriptions and specific illustrations that enhance the quantitative data, which can strongly add value and utility to the survey.

 Johnson, R. B., Onwuegbuzie, A. J., & Turner, L. A. (2007).
 Toward a definition of mixed methods research.
 Journal of Mixed Methods Research, 1(2), 112–133.